 The annual parade starts at 10am at 1st Street East and Spain Street.
 The day ends with a fireworks display at dusk that lasts about 45 minutes.

-The cost is $5 per person, $3 for kids 7 and under, and children 3 and under are free.
+Gates open at 4pm.
+The cost is $10 per person, $5 for kids 3 to 17, and children 2 and under are free.

 All events are at Keiser Park.